sgibson91/github-activity-dashboard/README.md

 ### Visualising the data

-The data are visualised using the `visualise.ipynb` Jupyter Notebook.
+The data are visualised using the `activity-dashboard.ipynb` Jupyter Notebook.
 It implements widgets to interact with the data so that users can filter by an individual repository and sort by time created or updated.
 The Notebook is executed with `voila` in order to give the dashboard a more aesthetically pleasing look.